 |Preview host||We are a small holding and educational centre established in 2017.
 We are just getting off the ground but last year we got about 150 boxes delivered full of seasonal no spray produce.
 In 2018 we plan to continue the box scheme but are also running classes with a focus on mindfulness, shamanism, shamanic journeying, organic veggie gardening and self-healing. |

 |Preview host||Cornwall Sustainability Award Winners 2015 - "Best Contribution to a sustainable food economy: From Nature to Plate" |

 We are a 36-acre community-owned farm ten minutes walk from a small busy town, four miles from Lands End and one mile from the coast.
 Our vision is to develop a self-financing, community-led, food-growing initiative to benefit the community in an economically, environmentally and socially sustainable way.
 We have 300 free-range hens, 5 bee-hives, 6 acres of vegetables, six polytunnels, a farm shop, a veg-box scheme, stalls at local farmer's markets, community events and workshops.

-There's always lots to be done, with opportunities to help with a variety of work including animal care, horticulture, agriculture, community engagement...and more!
+There's always lots to be done, with opportunities to help with a variety of work including animal care, horticulture, agriculture, community engagement, pollinator garden...and more!